wombleton/gitlaw-nz/acts/P/Privacy Act 1993.md

 Reprint
-as at 1 November 2013
+as at 5 December 2013

 ![Coat of Arms of New Zealand](/images/leg-crest.jpg)